dvidelabs/poly.shell/README.md

 all sites. complete is called with a schedule object as this pointer giving access to various functionality.

-TODO: It seems that we need a site specific callback also.

 options:

   - `options.roles` : optional role filter to restrict number of affected sites.